 Catastrophic fires can rip through an office building in no time, leaving you completely exposed, vulnerable, and left to pick up the pieces.
-Being thoroughly prepared for an office fire, even if you think it’ll never happen to you, will not only ensure that you comply with OSHA regulations in terms of fire extinguisher placement, maintenance, and accessibility, but it’ll offer peace of mind to you and your employees.
+Being thoroughly prepared for an office fire will not only ensure that you comply with OSHA regulations in terms of the placement, maintenance, and accessibility of your building’s fire extinguishers, but it’ll offer peace of mind to you and your employees.

 Portable fire extinguishers are specifically designed to fight different types of fires.
 The most common fire extinguisher classifications are as follows:

 - Class A – Solid combustibles excl. wood, metal, cloth, paper, plastics, and rubber

 - Class B – Flammable liquids incl. oil, gasoline, paint, and grease

 - Class C – Energized electrical fire (Class C fire becomes null and void if electrical source is removed)

 - Class D – Electrical equipment incl. outlets and appliances

 - Class K – Cooking oil, animal and vegetable fats, and grease